dlu-ch/dlb/doc/terms.rst

         Examples of modifications of the managed tree that or no benign managed tree modification:

-           - Replace a regular file by an other one with :command:`mv` (does not :term:`update mtime <mtime update>` of the target)
+           - Replace a regular file by any other one with :command:`mv` (does not :term:`update mtime <mtime update>` of the target)
            - Swap two directories
            - Set the :term:`mtime` of a filesystem object to something different from the current working tree time